We may earn income from links in this post. Please read this Disclosure for details.

 Check out the Top 10 Amazing Traditions in Mexico on Day of the Dead to learn more about how to decorate a home altar and the symbolism behind elements such as flowers, food offerings, music, candles and construction of the altars.

-In 2022, in Puerto Escondido, a Day of the Dead celebration will take place in the Jr. High School No. 86 on 9th North Street.
+🌟 Insider Tip: In Puerto Escondido, a giant Day of the Dead altar is often on display at the Jr. High School No. 86 on 9th North Street.

 2. Shop for Sugar Skulls and Day of the Dead Decorations